midu16/midu16/README.md

 <h1 align="center">Hi there👋, I'm Mihai I.</h1>
 <h3 align="center">I am passionate about troubleshooting, software development, and solution architecture, with a strong focus on solving complex technical challenges.
 I am seeking a challenging engineering position within an ambitious organization that offers opportunities for professional growth and career advancement.</h3>

-- 👨‍ I'm working as a Software Engineer at @Red Hat for the last 3 years (2021 - present).
-My past experience was graviting on the same domain of software development and telecommunications in the RAN and Core space.
+- 👨‍ I have been working as a Software Engineer at Red Hat for the past three years (2021 - present), with a strong focus on software development.
+My previous experience is in the same domain, specializing in telecommunications, particularly in the RAN and Core network space.

 - 👨‍💻 All of my projects are available at [https://github.com/midu16](https://github.com/midu16)